boennecd/mixprobit/README.md

 the mode.
 In the example above, this means that we do `8 * n * (p - 1)`, 240, CDF evaluations for each of the `maxpts`, 40000, evaluations.
-We show how long this takes to compute below when the evaluations points are drawn from a standard normal distribution
+We show how long this takes to compute below when the evaluations points are drawn from the standard normal distribution

 ``` r
 local({